Puteri02/time-log-app/src/README.md

 - Issues in displaying log list due to capitalization inconsistency.
 - Issue with the delete button functionality.
 - To get familiarized with a different CSS library.
+- Making the label sits on top of the textbox.
 - To write the README file upon completing the application.